Bag-of-words model: Hashing trick

-A common alternative to using dictionaries is the hashing trick, where words are mapped directly to indices with a hashing function.
-Thus, no memory is required to store a dictionary.
-Hash collisions are typically dealt via freed-up memory to increase the number of hash buckets.
+A common alternative to using dictionaries is the hashing trick, where words are mapped directly to indices with a hash function.
+When using a hash function, no memory is required to store a dictionary.
 In practice, hashing simplifies the implementation of bag-of-words models and improves scalability.
+Collisions can occur when two words are hashed to the same index, but this happens infrequently and may function as a form of regularization.